markqvist/RNode_Firmware/README.md

 ## Latest Release

-The latest release, installable through `rnodeconf`, is version `1.68`.
+The latest release, installable through `rnodeconf`, is version `1.72`.
 This release brings the following changes:

-- Fixed a bug in high-bandwidth optimisation
-- Fixed a potential memory overflow during firmware update
+- Added support for flashing T3S3 boards
+- Added deep sleep support on T3S3
+- Various quality updates for nRF / RAK4631
-- Fixed a bug in LoRa modem status updates
+- Fixed a bug with antenna switch utilisation on RAK4631
-- Updated bootstrap console with latest packages
+- Updated console image to include latest packages

-You must have at least version `2.1.3` of `rnodeconf` installed to update the RNode Firmware to version `1.67`.
-Get it by updating the `rns` package to at least version `0.6.4`.
+You must have at least version `2.1.3` of `rnodeconf` installed to update the RNode Firmware to version `1.72`.
+Get it by updating the `rns` package to at least version `0.7.5`.

 ## A Self-Replicating System